s1m0n0ne/Sommbot_wine_recommender/README.md

 Watson Discovery

-Software / Platforms which were applied during the project process : - Microsoft Excel
+Software / Platforms which were applied during the project process : -

-Xls, csv
+1. Microsoft Excel - Xls, csv
-Google Drive
-Collaborative use on data editing
+2. Google Drive - Collaborative use on data editing
-Watson Studio
-Collaborative use of Watson Assistant and Watson Discovery Create an Action using Watson Assistant
+4. Watson Studio - Collaborative use of Watson Assistant and Watson Discovery
+5. Mural - Design thinking

+# Create an Action using Watson Assistant
 By taking a no-code approach, this page includes a Watson Assistant workspace to demonstrate an implementation of a Wine Sommelier chatbot agent that can provide wine recommendations and specifics.
 To demonstrate how to test it with Watson Discovery Search Skill, we will set up a Watson Discovery that calls out to our Node.js server which interacts with Watson Assistant.

 When the reader has completed this page, they will understand how to:
-Create a Watson Assistant
+1. Create a Watson Assistant
-Create a Watson Discovery Search Skill
+2. Create a Watson Discovery Search Skill
-Deploy Watson Assistant Chatbot on IBM Cloud to Wix Website Deploy Watson Assistant Chatbot on IBM Cloud to Whatsapp via Twilio Interact with Watson Assistant
+3. Deploy Watson Assistant Chatbot on IBM Cloud to Wix Website
+4. Deploy Watson Assistant Chatbot on IBM Cloud to Whatsapp via Twilio
+5. Interact with Watson Assistant
-Use the conversation token to maintain the context Leverage the content catalog for general, customer care, and bot control intents Handle digressions during a conversation
+6. Use the conversation token to maintain the context
+7. Leverage the content catalog for general, customer care, and bot control intents
+8. Handle digressions during a conversation

 # Inspiration
 Our team hails from Singapore which is a cosmopolitan city in South-East Asia.
 Singapore is well-known for its good food and is rapidly developing into a wine hub.
 Good food accompanied by a great wine is something our team enjoys.